AStraightLine/library/README.md

 6. Basic styling finished, all required functionality present.
 7. Fixed bug - form close button was resubmitting.
 8. Implemented localStorage, updated on addition of a new book or when a change is made to an exisiting one.
+9. Refactored to work with ES6 classes instead of object literals for practice.